 The Master programme takes one year and consists of two specialisation courses, a skills practicum, a methodology course, and two electives in addition to the Master thesis.
-It is possible to gain conditional admission to the Master programme after completion of at least 165 EC of the Bachelor programme, including the Bachelorthesis.
-Note that admission, or conditional admission, to the Master programme is required before any Master courses can be taken.
+Note that admission (or conditional admission), to the Master programme is required before any Master courses can be taken.